 Spending time alone is the hub of coming in contact with yourself; where you make that decision, from all you have seen and experienced, of where you can really stay.
 It isn’t a day’s job, but it doesn’t take forever, either.

 Day after day, you’ll keep sieving from general to specific.
 A journal will do you good here, where you record your progress.
-You also keep adding to the list other things you discover along the way that suits.
+You also keep adding to the list other things you discover along the way that suits you.

 In continuous adding and subtracting, some things will remain.

-Discipline is placing restrictions on oneself from pleasures in the present in other to attain a future gain.
-It comes to play in finding your place because sometimes (or most times) you’ll need a push in other to be truly satisfied in your place.
+Discipline is placing restrictions on yourself from pleasures in the present in order to attain a future gain.
+It comes to play in finding your place because sometimes (or most times) you’ll need a push in order to be truly satisfied in your place.

 You will have to adjust (leave where you have been used to) and learn what is required for excellence in this new field.
 It is enjoyable when you are in your place, but you will have to pass through this initial stage of friction.